L

 Lease agreements from LeaseHelper are based on state-specific landlord-tenant laws and include required disclosures for your state.
 They are professional template documents.
 Always verify your lease complies with current local laws before use and consult an attorney for complex situations.

-Yes โ all 50 states including California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, Michigan, Washington, Colorado and every other state.
-Each document includes the correct state-specific requirements automatically.
+Yes — all 50 states including California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, Michigan, Washington, and every other state.
+Each lease includes the correct security deposit limits, return timelines, entry notice requirements, and required disclosures for your specific state.

-Your lease includes: parties and property details, lease term and rent amount, security deposit terms per your state law, late fee policy, pet policy, utilities, maintenance responsibilities, entry notice requirements, no-smoking and subletting rules, state-required disclosures, termination notice requirements, and signature lines.
-A move-in condition checklist is also included free.
+Your lease includes: parties and property details, lease term and rent amount, security deposit terms per your state law, late fee policy, pet policy, utilities, maintenance responsibilities, entry notice requirements, no-smoking and subletting rules, state-required disclosures, termination notice requirements, and signature lines for all parties.
+A move-in condition checklist is also included at no extra charge.

 Yes.
-LeaseHelper supports both fixed-term leases (1 year, 6 months, or custom) and month-to-month leases.
-The correct termination notice requirements for your state are automatically included.
+LeaseHelper supports both fixed-term leases (1 year, 6 months, or custom duration) and month-to-month leases.
+The correct termination notice requirements for your state are automatically included in the agreement.

 The entire process takes about 4 minutes.
-Answer plain-English questions about your property, tenant, and preferences.
-Your complete document is generated in about 60 seconds.
+Answer 12 plain-English questions about your property, tenant, and preferences.
+Your complete lease agreement is generated in about 60 seconds.
 No legal knowledge required.

 A residential lease agreement is a legally binding contract between a landlord and tenant that outlines the terms and conditions of renting a property.
 Every state has its own landlord-tenant laws that govern what must and cannot be included in a lease agreement.
 Using a generic lease template that does not account for your state's specific requirements can result in unenforceable clauses, fines, and legal liability.